DimaKoz/goleetcode/README.md

 - [1232.
 Check If It Is a Straight Line](https://leetcode.com/problems/check-if-it-is-a-straight-line/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/1232_check_if_it_is_a_straight_line_test.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/1232_check_if_it_is_a_straight_line_test.go)) <details> <summary>Description</summary>
 You are given an array `coordinates`, `coordinates[i] = [x, y]`, where `[x, y]` represents the coordinate of a point.
 Check if these points make a straight line in the XY plane.

+- [1281.
+Subtract the Product and Sum of Digits of an Integer](https://leetcode.com/problems/subtract-the-product-and-sum-of-digits-of-an-integer/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/1281_subtract_digits.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/1281_subtract_digits_test.go)) <details> <summary>Description</summary>
+  Given an integer number `n`, return the difference between the product of its digits and the sum of its digits.

 - [1290.
 Convert Binary Number in a Linked List to Integer](https://leetcode.com/problems/convert-binary-number-in-a-linked-list-to-integer/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/1290_convert_binary_number_in_a_linked_list_to_integer.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/1290_convert_binary_number_in_a_linked_list_to_integer_test.go)) <details> <summary>Description</summary>
 Given head which is a reference node to a singly-linked list.
 The value of each node in the linked list is either 0 or 1.
 The linked list holds the binary representation of a number.